-CONFLICT OF INTEREST DISCLOSURE FORM For Councillors and delegated committee members
+CONFLICT OF INTEREST DISCLOSURE FORMFor Councillors and Delegated Committee Members

-The Local Government Act 2020 and the Strathbogie Shire Governance Rules 2020 require all decision makers, whether a member of Council, a delegated committee or a delegated officer, to consider whether they have a general or material conflict of interest in a matter.
+The Local Government Act 2020 and the Strathbogie Shire Council Governance Rules require all decision makers, whether a member of Council, a delegated committee, or a delegated officer, to consider whether they have a general or material conflict of interest in a matter.

 1. Your details

 Name:

 Ward:

-2. Type of meeting, delega ated decision or decision n-making process
+2. Type of meeting, delegated decision, or decision-making process

 Item raised at Council Briefing

 Please provide details of the meeting:

 Council Agenda report

 Report item/name:

-Other, including auspiced meeting (any meeting that is organised, sponsored or otherwise facilitated by Council including consultations and site visits).
+Other, including auspiced meeting (any meeting that is organised, sponsored, or otherwise facilitated by Council including consultations and site visits).
 (Please provide details below):

 3. Awareness of Potential Interest/s

 Please outline when you became aware of the potential conflict of interest:

-Does an exemption under the Local Government Act 2020 apply?
+4. Does an exemption under the Local Government Act 2020 apply?
 NO (please move onto question 5) YES - please identify from the list below Remoteness (the conflict of interest is so remote or insignificant it could not be reasonably regarded as capable of influencing your actions or decisions in relation to the matter) Interest in common (the interest is held by a substantial proportion of the residents, ratepayers or electors of the municipal district and doesn't exceed the interest held by those persons) No knowledge (you could not be reasonably expected to know of the conflict) Council representative (you are a Council representative on a not-for-profit organisation, and you receive no personal advantage from the organisation) Community advocacy organisations (you are a member of a not-for-profit organisation that has advocated for or expressed an opinion on a matter - excluding funding applications).
-FOR COUNCILLORS ONLY Is it an exempted decision under the Local Government (Governance & Integrity) Regulations 2020?
+5. FOR COUNCILLORS ONLY Is it an exempt decision under the Local Government (Governance and Integrity) Regulations 2020?
 (Please refer to Attachment 1).
-Yes (If so, which exemption applies?)
-No

-6. Nature of the Interest

-GENERAL CONFLICT OF INTEREST - SECTION 127

-Definitions: General conflict of interest in a matter if an impartial, fair-minded person would consider that the person's private interests could result in that person acting in a manner that is contrary to their public duty

-Private interests means any direct or indirect interest of a relevant person that does not derive from their public duty and does not include an interest that is only a matter of personal opinion or belief.

-Public duty means the responsibilities and obligations that a relevant person has to members of the public in their role as a relevant person.

-Please provide details of your general conflict of interest, including the names of any other parties involved, the nature of your relationship with them and the nature of that party's interest in the matter:
+Yes (If so, which exemption applies?) □ No 6.
+Nature of the Interest GENE RAL CONFLICT OF INTEREST - SECTION 127 Defini ions: General conflict of interest in a matter if an impartial, fair-minded person would consider that the person's private interests could result in that person acting in a manner that is contrary to their public duty Private interests mean any direct or indirect interest of a relevant person that does not derive from their public duty and does not include an interest that is only a matter of personal opinion or belief.
+Public duty means the responsibilities and obligations that a relevant person has to members of the public in their role as a relevant person. provide details of your general conflict of interest, including the names of any other parties d, the nature of your relationship with them and the nature of that party's interest in the